JavierGSS/PacMen-Exercise/README.md

 ## :dart: About ##

-In this project, a program adds several PacMen to the webpage and makes them follow a randomly set rectilinear path.
+In this project, a button is used to add an indefinite number of PacMen to the webpage, and another to make them follow a randomly set rectilinear path.
 The PacMen are sensitive to borders, so each time they encounter any of the webpage borders they reverse their direction.

 ## :rocket: Technologies ##